Pyongyang: After 1945

 The funeral of Kim Il Sung was held in Pyongyang in 1994.
-Then on 19 July, it concluded with a cortege procession when his corpse moved through the streets with a hearse as people cried out in hysteria while watching the funeral.
+On 19 July, it concluded with a procession in which his corpse moved through the streets in a hearse as people cried out in hysteria.

 In 2001, North Korean authorities began a long-term modernisation programme.
-The Ministry of Capital City Construction Development was included in the Cabinet in that year.
+The Ministry of Capital City Construction Development was included in the Cabinet that year.
 In 2006, Kim Jong Il's brother-in-law Jang Song Thaek took charge of the ministry.